 For more than 30 years he has been a faithful collaborator of the Versailles Chamber Orchestra.

-He has been a clarinetist with NACO (Orchestre de Chambre de la Nouvelle Aquitaine) since 1991.
+He has been a clarinetist with the Orchestre de Chambre de la Nouvelle Aquitaine (OCNA) since 1991.

 He is Director of the F.J.L.
 Big Band.

-From the age of 9 years old, he began piano and musical training in the municipal harmony of his village, and the saxophone from the age of 12.
+Laurent Van Eenod was born into a family of amateur musicians in the North of France.
+From the age of 9 years old, he began piano and musical training in the municipal band of his village, and started the saxophone from the age of 12.

-Since then, he has been co-soloist and has performed with the Nice orchestra on stages in Japan, Oman, Germany, Italy, etc. He had the privilege of participating to orchestras conducted by masters such as Georges Prêtre, Wolfgang Sawallich, Emmanuel Krivine, Michel Plasson, Jean Paul Casadessus, Gyorgy Rath, Daniel Kawka, etc….
+He was a student of the German bassoon with Amaury Wallez at St Maur des Fossés when he competed in the concours de Basson-Contrebasson de l’Orchestre Philharmonique de Nice in 1988 and was accepted.
+Since then, he is co-soloist for bassoon, and has performed with the Nice orchestra in Japan, Sultanate of Oman, Germany, Italy, etc. He has had the privilege to be conducted by Georges Prêtre, Wolfgang Sawallich, Emmanuel Krivine, Michel Plasson, Jean Paul Casadessus, Gyorgy Rath, Daniel Kawka, etc….

-He was Horn Soloist of the “Orchestre de Chambre de Paris” (“Ensemble Orchestral de Paris”) from 1980 to 2014.
+He was the Horn Soloist of the “Orchestre de Chambre de Paris” (“Ensemble Orchestral de Paris”) from 1980 to 2014.
 Daniel Catalanotti has performed and premiered works under the direction of such luminaries as: Karl Boehm, Armin Jordan, Sir John Eliot Gardiner, Mstislav Rostropovich, Marcel Landowski, Sir Yehudi Menuhin, Tibor Varga, Pierre Boulez….

 After a long and rich career as a cellist, Sebastien Obrecht embarked on a career in opera.
 He won the Best Male Performer of the Armel Opéra competition in 2013.

-He performs in places such as Victoria Hall in Geneva, Stanislawki Theatre in Moscow, Paris Opera, Nantes, Bordeaux, Tours, Reims, Avignon, Antwerp Tbilisi, Budapest, Gulberkian in Lisbon, Athénée de Paris.
+He performs in places such as the Victoria Hall in Geneva, Stanislawki Theatre in Moscow, Paris Opera, Nantes, Bordeaux, Tours, Reims, Avignon, Antwerp Tbilisi, Budapest, Gulberkian in Lisbon, Athénée de Paris.